Taking proper vacations

 If that is the case, then the founder never shuts down, never relaxes, thus never going on vacation.
 Does this describe you?
 Do you think that is a recipe for success?

-Good coaches know how to optimize their players, and that means, by design, to get them to STOP playing.
+Good coaches know how to optimize their players, and that means, by design, getting them to STOP playing and rest, relax and recharge.

-Imagine that when a coach sends a player to the bench to rest – the player is going to the locker room to do an extreme cardio workout… Do you agree that it defeats the purpose of resting?
+Imagine a coach sending a player to the bench to rest – and instead, the player is going to the locker room to do an extreme cardio workout… Do you agree that it defeats the purpose of resting?

-While I am not going to evoke the work “workaholic” in this post – I will say that most of us spend sometime during our vacation working.
+While I am not going to evoke the word “workaholic” in this post – I will say that most of us spend time working during our vacation.
 It could be as little as just checking emails, or just taking a conference call, or just signing one document or just [fill in the blank].
+Some of us, trying to be clever, do this while their family is asleep.
+Rationalizing it with “if they don’t see me work – then I am with them, and I am on vacation.”

-To be away from it all, but keep working from afar is NOT taking a vacation.
+Being away from it all, yet working from afar is NOT taking a vacation.
 It is not.
 Its called working remotely.

 Ask yourself this question while you are on vacation: Did I manage to get away physically, but my mind and spirit are still in the office?